mephas/mephas/README.md

 ##### Web server MEPHAS updates earlier than R package mephas

-##### R package mephas uses only local R and Rstudio.
+##### R package mephas uses only local R and RStudio.
 After installed, it can be used with no need for Internet